zinc-technology/compost-pile/CONTRIBUTING.md

 We encourage people to start off by writing a test that demonstrates the bug they are attempting to fix or the use case they want to add.

-Run tests with `bin/test` at the top-level directory or a project-specific folder.
+Run tests with `bin/test` from the project root directory or from a module specific directory.

 Ideally, there are at least two tests, a [“unit” test and a “system” test][unit-and-system-tests].
-If you are struggling to write either test, that is OK!
-You can find examples of unit tests in the `spec/unit` folder and of system tests in the `spec/system` folder.
+If you are struggling to write tests, that is OK!
+You can find examples of unit tests in the `spec/unit` folder.
+Our system tests are written in cucumber and live in `features` folder.
 If you are still stuck, you can always [ask for help][get-help].

 Once you have a test that help you feel confident you will know that the change you made has the impact you want, dive on in to writing code!
 Reviewing the